sarah254-tech/Networking/notes/ip_addressing.md

 IPv4 addresses are split into **4 octets** separated by dots:
 `A.B.C.D` = 8 bits each = 32 bits total

+`A.B.C`- Network address or the Subnet ID
+`D`- Device or Host address.

 Example: